JonathanDPal/charistesting/analysis/old_plotting_stuff/README.md

 Each one of these will be in a seperate subdirectory within "{your object name}/analysis", assuming you set up the way I specified above.

+The hr8799_planet_heatmaps.py script is not part of the above; it was something I wrote to get specific info about particular planets in the hr8799 star system.
+I include it for reference in case you try to do something similar.